Chaztric/Chaztric/README.md

 ## Objective

-My journey in building computers has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a SOC as a Tier 1 Analyst.
+My journey in building computers has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a SOC as an Analyst.

 ## Skills